Skip to main content

 Background

 A bearish engulfing is most powerful when it shows up after a clear uptrend.
-It’s a warning sign that shows when buying pressure has been overwhelmed by selling pressure.
+It's a warning sign that buying pressure has been overwhelmed by selling pressure.

-To get more confirmation on the signal that there could be a downtrend coming, traders tend to look for a lower close on the next day.
-They also look for confirmation from other indicators, like a drop below a key moving average or a breach of a support level.
+Many traders look for a lower close on the next day.
+They also look for confirmation from other indicators, like a drop below a key moving average.

 Evening star